quicwg/base-drafts/draft-ietf-quic-transport.md

 IDs, the endpoint MAY treat that receipt as a connection error of type PROTOCOL_VIOLATION.

-The Retire Prior To field is a request for the peer to immediately retire all connection IDs with a sequence number less than the specified value.
+The Retire Prior To field is a requirement for the peer to retire all connection IDs with a sequence number less than the specified value.
 This includes the initial and preferred_address transport parameter connection IDs.
+The peer SHOULD immediately retire all the connection IDs.
+The sender of the NEW_CONNECTION_ID frame MAY close the connection with an error of type PROTOCOL_VIOLATION if the peer does not retire the connection IDs within 3 PTO of the packet containing the NEW_CONNECTION_ID frame being acknowledged.

 The Retire Prior To field MUST be less than or equal to the Sequence Number field.
 Values greater than the Sequence Number MUST be treated as a connection error of type PROTOCOL_VIOLATION.